 This applies to the Scarlett, Saffire, Clarett, Forte and Red interfaces

-Ideally, this method works best when using an interface with more than 2 line outputs.
-This means that you won't need to sacrifice having speakers connected for monitoring while performing the steps below.
-If you have a Scarlett Solo, 2i2, 2i4, 18i8 or an iTrack Solo you will need disconnect your speakers while re-amping.
+This works best when you use an interface with more than 2 line outputs.
+This means you won't need to sacrifice having speakers connected for monitoring while performing the steps below.
+If you have a Scarlett Solo, 2i2, 18i8 (1st and 2nd Gen) or an iTrack Solo you will need to disconnect your speakers while re-amping.

 If you are using a Scarlett Solo/iTrack Solo then you will need to disconnect your speakers and use an RCA to 1/4 inch jack cable in order to connect to the re-amp box.

 Note: It's not possible to monitor while re-amping with the Solo or 2i2 since the headphone output mirrors the line outputs, so you would just hear the dry signal through one side of the headphones and nothing else.